Think Tank Submission Rules & Guidelines

 - Most readers click out when the title and 1st paragraph don’t catch them.
 Hook them in paragraph one.

 - Keep in mind that at least a third of our readers are non-native speakers.
-Be interesting and research-based, but understandable.
+Be interesting and research-based, but also understandable.

 - A sentence that’s 3 lines long is probably too long.
 Mix mid-length and short sentences.